Gigaspaces/xap-docs/site/content/xap/12.3/started/insightedge-local-setup.markdown

 # Starting the Local Environment

-The InsightEdge environment consists of Spark and the XAP Data Grid.
+The InsightEdge environment consists of Spark and the XAP data grid.
+You can use the Command Line Interface tool to start InsightEdge as described below.

-## Starting Full Environment
+## Starting a Complete Environment

 To start a complete InsightEdge environment on your local machine, run the following command from the `$XAP_HOME/bin` directory: